dadrian/dadrian.io/content/blog/posts/revocation-aint-no-thang.md

 ## Drastically Rethinking the Connectivity Model of the Web PKI

+The best way to ensure a connection is not revoked is to issue a credential that is only valid for a single connection.
+This can be implemented by having the authorizing party get a new credential for each connection, by having some sort of three-way dance between a third-party with knowledge of keys and revocations who mediates between the relying party and authorizing party.
+The three-way dance could be a client querying a revocation server, or it could be a credential from the authorization party that is functionally countersigned by a party trusted to enforce revocation.

+You can see why this isn't a great fit for the web---you need a trusted party at scale.
+You could imagine a system where sites prove domain ownership to CAs, and then browser vendors double-check the domain validation and countersign a unique credential for each of their users.
+You can also immediately see the hordes of Slashdot users, led by Cory Doctorow, coming to my house with pitchforks, torches, and a copy of "Enshittification", simply for suggesting that a browser vendor, such as Chrome, be responsible for authenticating HTTPS connections.

+By which I mean, the connectivity model is kind of fundamental to the web...

 # Takeaways

 - Short-lived certificates are the answer for the public Web PKI
 - Other PKIs may have other needs and potential solutions.
 Not all PKIs are the Web PKI.
+- We do not need another marginally better CRL compression scheme.
+- We need to keep reducing certificate lifetimes.

 [^1]: Which is its own bag of worms, especially since OCSP is not over HTTPS.
 [^2]: With things like [ARI][ari], servers should communicate with their CA much